P2: Structured, Parseable Output

 Anti-Patterns

-Measured by check IDs p2-output-json, p2-output-format, p2-stderr-diagnostics.
-Run agentnative check --principle 2 . against your CLI to see each.
+Measured by audit IDs p2-output-json, p2-output-format, p2-stderr-diagnostics.
+Run anc audit --principle 2 . against the CLI under test to see each.